Nancy Wickersham Hall: Bakersfield's first lady of jewelry, and a businesswoman in her own right, dies at 86

 Mrs. Hall closed the shop in 2005 at age 80.

-She is survived by Don, her husband of almost 69 years, their son Jon of Bakersfield and daughter Kathleen of Tucson.
-A second daughter, Victoria Ann of Dallas, died in 2013.
+She is survived by Don, her husband of almost 69 years, son Jon, of Bakersfield, and daughter Kathleen, of Tucson.
+A second daughter, Victoria Ann, of Dallas, died in 2013.

 The Halls are still working out details for a memorial service.
 It will likely be held at St. Francis Catholic Church sometime after Jan.
 1. Nancy will be buried at the Wickersham family plot at Union Cemetery.